-45. U. T. Medical Branch - Galveston: Acceptance of Bequest from the Estate of Hazel H. Ransom, Austin, Texas, and Establishment of the Harry Huntt Ransom Fellowship in the Medical Humanities. -- The Asset Management Committee recommended and the Board accepted a residuary bequest of \$50,000 from the Estate of Hazel H. Ransom, Austin, Texas, and established the Harry Huntt Ransom Fellowship in the Medical Humanities at The University of Texas Medical Branch at Galveston.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs, the Vice Chancellor for Asset Management, and President James that a residuary bequest of \$50,000 from the Estate of Hazel H. Ransom, Austin, Texas, be accepted to establish the Harry Huntt Ransom Fellowship in the Medical Humanities at the U. T. Medical Branch -Galveston.